Legend

 Conduct a complete accounting of food that is plant-based, meets the AASHE STARS definition of sustainable food, and/or from vendors who are building a resilient food system.

-GOAL 5 Priority Initiatives:
+Priority Initiatives:

 Host programs and events that advance a culture of sustainability amongst diverse campus community members.